-Summer is here and the wildlife at Three Rivers State Park have been very active, so bring a camera for some beautiful shots of both the flora and fauna.
+Summer is almost over and the wildlife at Three Rivers State Park have been very active, so bring a camera for some beautiful shots of both the flora and fauna.
 White-tailed deer and Sherman fox squirrels are commonly seen along the park drive.

 Some content on this website is saved in an alternative format.
 To view these files, download the following free software or you can skip to the main content if you already have the appropriate readers.